rafalp/Pirx/README.md

 # Pirx

-Pirx is a project skeleton and a contract for applications built with [Starlette](https://www.starlette.io/).
+Pirx is a project skeleton and a contract for applications built with [Starlette](https://www.starlette.io/) and 3rd party modules.

 ## Features